PULSE the living trend engine

 Where did the explosion take place?

-The incident occurred at the Ras Laffan Industrial City, a major LNG site in Qatar.
+The incident occurred at an LNG site in Ras Laffan Industrial City, Qatar.

 Topics